 Depending on the severity of the contamination, you can use rotary brushes, air whips, or compressed air nozzles.
 You can also dislodge a considerable amount of debris through hand-brushing and contact vacuuming.

 Dual Motor Duct Vacuum

-ProAir’s Dual Motor Portable Vacuum System rivals expensive Truck-Mounted Vacuum machines.
-Two German Engineered Motors built for superior power and durability allows for maximum cleaning experience.
+ProAir Industries, Inc. Dual Motor Portable Vac System is camparable to the pricey Truck-Mount Vacuum machines.
+Two German designed Motors built for power and durability allows for an excellent cleaning experience.

 Collecting the debris

 During the agitation process, you must place the entire HVAC system under a continuous vacuum.
 Suitable vacuum systems range from massive truck-mounted machines to portable equipment like ProAir’s Dual Motor unit.

 Connecting the vacuum to the duct trunk creates negative pressure in the ductwork.
 In this environment, the dirt being dislodged cannot spread in the duct or escape into the living space.

 The vacuum conveniently sucks out all loosened contaminants and collects them into a specialized holding bag or drum.